VioletViolaVi/Milestone-Project-3/README.md

 - As the designer of Cinemagic, I want to make the booking process appear on a modal whilst still on the homepage and then automatically direct the user to another page displaying all the information they just booked, so the user will have immediate access to their booking information for their reference.
 - As the designer of Cinemagic, I want to organise the homepage to display the movie posters alongside their respective movie details and reviews centre-align with the user’s viewpoint, so obtaining information about the movies being offered will be made easier for them.
 - As the designer of Cinemagic, I want to structure the user’s bookings page clearly with all the booked information placed in their correct sections and at the centre of the screen, so the user will easily be able to refer to their booked choices.
-- As the designer of Cinemagic, I want to provide a fully functioning “change” button tailor made for each different set of bookings, so the user can simply press that button to edit the prefilled form of their current booking if they wish to make changes.
+- As the designer of Cinemagic, I want to provide a fully functioning __*change*__ button tailor made for each different set of bookings, so the user can simply press that button to edit the prefilled form of their current booking if they wish to make changes.
-- As the designer of Cinemagic, I want to provide a fully functioning “delete” button tailor made for each different set of bookings, so the user can simply press that button to delete the respective movie booking they desire.
+- As the designer of Cinemagic, I want to provide a fully functioning __*delete*__ button tailor made for each different set of bookings, so the user can simply press that button to delete the respective movie booking they desire.
 ## Wireframes
 ![sidebar-mobile](wireframes/images/1.sidebar-mobile.PNG)
 ![sidebar-tablet](wireframes/images/2.sidebar-tablet.PNG)